 A number of enforcement agencies such as the Australian Federal Police are also using drone detection devices at major events and work with CASA to report infringements.

-In the first six months of 2019 there have been 26 penalty notices issued.
+In the first six months of 2019, 26 penalty notices were issued.
 A total of 63 penalty notices were issued in 2018.

 Have a question?
 Need some help?
 Try asking our virtual assistant, which can be found in the bottom right hand corner of your screen.